dzluke/text-to-sound/readme.md

 ## Next steps
 - [x] Sound corpus input: slice into chunks/grains and add option to remove silence
 - [ ] Evaluation: how can we evaluate the system?
+- [ ] Try with different granularities of sounds (full sounds, onsets, grains)
 - [ ] Implement other mapping methods
 - [ ] Implement other audio and text encoders
+  - I think I should use word2vec or any static encoder that is not context dependent so that the same word maps to the same place.
+Start simple.

 ## Methodology